 Carlos de los Santos is the partner in charge of the Litigation and Arbitration Department at Garrigues, where he has pursued his entire professional career.
 He has been a partner since 2003 and has headed Garrigues’ Litigation and Arbitration Department since 2009, with more than 220 lawyers across all of the Firm’s offices in Spain and abroad, taking in everything from the civil and corporate/commercial litigation practices to domestic and international arbitration and criminal law.

-His practice focuses mainly on international arbitration, including civil and corporate/commercial litigation in multi-jurisdictional matters and domestic arbitration.
-He has acted as a lawyer and an arbitrator in high-profile arbitration proceedings relating to infrastructure, construction, energy, all manner of contractual and corporate matters, advising and representing companies in the construction and infrastructure, banking and finance industries, insurance, the audiovisual industry, telecommunications, the automobile industry, and the energy sector acting on behalf of both Spanish and foreign companies.
+His practice focuses mainly on international arbitration, including civil and corporate/commercial litigation in multi-jurisdictional matters and on domestic arbitration.
+He has acted as a lawyer and an arbitrator in high-profile arbitration proceedings relating to infrastructure, construction, energy, all manner of contractual disputes and companies, advising and representing Spanish and foreign companies in the construction and infrastructure, banking and finance, insurance, audiovisual, telecommunications, automotive and energy sectors.

-He has taken part in international arbitrations under the rules of the London Court of International Arbitration (LCIA), the International Court of Arbitration (ICC), the American Arbitration Association (AAA), the Zurich Chamber of Commerce (Switzerland) and the Danish Arbitration Institute (Denmark), at a range of venues, including Madrid, New York, Paris, Zurich, Copenhagen, London and Buenos Aires and under different legislations, such as those of Spain, France, Argentina, Peru, Uruguay, Mexico, the Dominican Republic, Colombia, Costa Rica, Qatar, the US, England, etc., as well as in domestic arbitration proceedings before the leading Spanish courts of arbitration, the Civil and Commercial Court of Arbitration (CIMA), the Madrid Court of Arbitration, the Spanish Court of Arbitration, and the Barcelona Arbitration Tribunal.
+He has taken part, as lawyer and arbitrator, in international arbitrations under the rules of the main Spanish arbitration institutions (the Civil and Commercial Court of Arbitration (CIMA), the Madrid Court of Arbitration, the Spanish Court of Arbitration and the Barcelona Arbitration Tribunal) and international institutions (London Court of International Arbitration (LCIA), the International Court of Arbitration (ICC), the American Arbitration Association (AAA), the Zurich Chamber of Commerce and the Danish Arbitration Institute), with different venues including Madrid, New York, Paris, Zurich, Copenhagen, London and Buenos Aires, and under different legislations (such as those of Spain, France, Argentina, Peru, Uruguay, Mexico, the Dominican Republic, Colombia, Costa Rica, Qatar, the US, England, etc.).

 Carlos de los Santos has been singled out for inclusion in the leading directories, such as: